ddev/ddev-selenium-standalone-chrome/README.md

 ### The easy way: Use noVNC (built-in)

-1. Remove --headless from the MINK_DRIVER_ARGS_WEBDRIVER in your project's .ddev/config.selenium-standalone-chrome.yaml.
+1. Remove --headless from the MINK_DRIVER_ARGS_WEBDRIVER (or DTT_MINK_DRIVER_ARGS if using DTT) or in your project's .ddev/config.selenium-standalone-chrome.yaml.
 Run `ddev restart`.
 2. On your host, browse to https://[DDEV SITE URL]:7900 (password: `secret`) to watch tests run with noVNC (neat!).

 This enables you to quickly see what is going on with your tests.